See it in action on the following dates:

 What's a Quantum Levitator?
 This mysterious contraption is a circular track of magnets above which a razor-thin disc amazingly levitates, seeming to defy the laws of physics.
 But there's more than magic to this trick!
 Explore the science behind magnets, levitation and liquid nitrogen in these live demonstrations at the North Museum.
 Demonstrations are free with the purchase of Museum admission.

-Purchased for about $7,000 from Tel-Aviv University, the North Museum of Natural History and Science is the only science museum in the nation to own the Quantum Levitator.
+The North Museum of Natural History and Science is the only science museum in the nation to own the Quantum Levitator and was demonstrated by Science Guy Steve Spangler on "The Ellen Degeneres Show" on February 21, 2014.
+Check out the episode here.

 Watch a short demonstration: